 Fog in the river valleys is a common occurrence across the region, but more-so during the late summer and fall months.
-Nights get longer, temperatures get cooler, and warm rivers exchange some moisture with the colder air right above it.
+Nights get longer, temperatures get cooler, and warm rivers and vegetation exchange some moisture with the colder air right above it.
 The fog can be spectacular when viewed from above as fog "fills" the valleys while ridge-tops remain clear and sunny.
 These higher points will stick out like islands in this sea of white fog.

 The recipe for a widespread valley fog event, or one that spreads the fog into even the most subtle river valleys, consists of: